Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 ## Configure *renderd*

-With WSL, renderd needs to be started:

-    sudo service renderd start

 Next we need to plug *renderd* and *mod_tile* into the Apache webserver, ready to receive tile requests.

 Edit *renderd* configuration file with your preferite editor: